stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

 {% include insert_image.html key="edit-geometry-node-added" %}

 ### Execute the geometry collection
 To open the geometry editor you now have to execute the geometry collection.
 This is done by clicking the `execute` button at the bottom of the collection listbox.
-The geometry editor should be shown.
-For this tutorial, now geometry has been defined so far, so an empty database inventory named `db_inventory` will be shown in the editor.
-The lists for the available sensors, recorders, networks and arrays should be empty at that point.
+For this tutorial, no geometry has been defined so far, so an empty database inventory named `db_inventory` is shown in the editor.
+The lists for the available sensors, recorders, stations, networks and arrays is empty at that point.

 {% include insert_image.html key="execute-geometry-collection" %}